hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 It is widely used, as it enhances ship durability while providing additional power for weapons and systems, creating a feedback loop of sustainability in battle.
 It does not repel projectiles though, so an additional shield is needed.

+### Holo-Decoy Defense System (R)
+Holo-Decoy systems utilize advanced holographic technology to create realistic illusions of the ship, confusing targeting algorithms and shielding enemy weapons.
+However, advanced radars are not fooled, so it can only used for a few seconds at a time.
+#### Holo-Decoy types:

+- Standard Holo-Decoy: Creates a simple holographic projection of the ship, distracting some enemy fire.
+- Multi-Phase Holo-Decoy: Creates multiple images of the ship at once, each moving independently to confuse targeting systems.
+- Active Holo-Decoy: Mimics firing patterns and maneuvers of the actual ship, making it more convincing.
+- Signal-Reflecting Decoy: Sends out false signals to confuse enemy sensors, leading attackers to engage imaginary threats.
+- Adaptive Holo-Cloak: Integrates with the ship's systems to blend in with backgrounds, effectively rendering it less visible to intrusions.

 ### FCRT DarkArmour (R)

 DarkArmour is a defence that FCRT's carry.
 They have very thin plates of Darkmaterial (see below) on them, only a few femtometres thick, which is why it is hard to destroy an FCRT even without a FFG.
 The attacker is required to get under the layers of plates in order to land a shot that has even a remote chance of destroying the FCRT.